mysticpants/Modbus/ModbusRTU/README.md

 This library creates and parses Modbus Protocol Data Units (PDU).
 It depends on Electric Imp's [CRC16 library](https://github.com/electricimp/CRC16) to calculate the [CRC-16](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) value of a string or blob.

-**Note** You will not usually work with this library directly, but load it as a dependency for one of our other Modbus libraries:
+**Note** You will not usually work with this library directly, but load it as a dependency for one of our other Modbus libraries, which target specific use cases:

 * [ModbusSerialMaster](../ModbusMaster)
 * [ModbusTCPMaster](../ModbusSerialMaster)